-HCPS strives to deliver a balanced assessment platform that gives our teachers the tools, resources, and assessments to guide student instruction and gauge mastery.
-Understanding WHY we are collecting the data and HOW we will utilize the results is crucial for identifying where additional intervention, remediation, or enrichment is needed.
+HCPS strives to deliver a balanced assessment platform that gives our teachers the tools, resources and assessments to guide student instruction and gauge mastery.
+Understanding why we are collecting the data and how we will use the results is crucial for identifying where additional intervention, remediation or enrichment is needed.

 The information below helps to answer two questions:

 - How is my student performing?